Contributing to Wavelog

 - Create a feature branch from

-dev: - Make your changes and commit with a descriptive message.
+- Make your changes and commit with a descriptive message.

 - Push your branch and open a pull request against